 General Information & FAQ

-Ordering, Delivery Method, & Tree Care
+Ordering, Delivery Method, & Planting Care

 Local Pickup

 Q. I would prefer to purchase trees in person vs online.
 Can I visit the nursery for you to help me pick some out?
-A. We are not set up as a retail nursery with hours of operation, but you can purchase trees online anytime of year for local pickup within 2 weeks of order.
+A. We are not set up as a retail nursery with hours of operation, but you can purchase trees online anytime of year.
+Both shipping and local pickup options are available.
 If you need help choosing please email your preferences and questions about what you seek in an apple(s) and how many trees you plan to purchase.
 We will gladly help!
-To select and buy trees in person, MORP presents two annual events .
-Mark your calendars for the Summer Heritage Apple Tree Sale on the third SAT in June, and the Orchard Social and Fall Heritage Apple Tree Sale on the second SAT in October.
+To select and buy trees in person, MORP presents two annual events.
+Mark your calendars for the Heritage Apple Tree Sale on the second SAT in May, and the Orchard Social and Fall Heritage Apple Tree Sale on the second SAT in October.

 Q. Where is your nursery and orchard?
 A. MORP owns a 36 historic orchard property known as the Orchard Hub located at 13729 Road 29, Dolores, CO.
 MORP’s other orchard locations (through MOU’s) are at the historic Gold Medal Orchard in McElmo Canyon and the Dolores Community Heritage Orchard next to Joe Rowell Park.
 The MORP nursery (tree pickup spot) is located on MORP Cofounders McElmo Farm & Orchard.
+MORP has been honored to work in hundreds of historic orchards.
+Thank you to the orchard owners who shared their trees and family stories with us.

 Shipping